suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 1. Obtain the plaintext payload to encrypt from the MoQT object.
 Extract the Group ID, Object ID, and the Serialized Immutable Properties from the MoQT object headers.
-Ensure the Secure Object KID property is included, with the Key ID set as its value.
+Ensure the Secure Object Key ID property is included, with the Key ID set as its value.

 2. Retrieve the `moq_key` and `moq_salt` matching the Key ID.